Empower App Review 2023: Pros, Cons, and Key Features Explained

 If you don’t need the personalized recommendations, then you can easily accomplish your savings goals by opening an online checking account, signing up for free alerts, setting up your online bill pay, and creating automatic transfers to your goal savings accounts.

-2 Banking services for new accounts provided by nbkc bank, Member FDIC.
-0.25% Annual Percentage Yield (APY) may change at any time.
-APY as of Jun 15, 2020.
-Empower charges an auto-recurring subscription fee of $8 for access to the full suite of money management features offered on the platform after your first 30 days.
+1 Banking services for new accounts provided by nbkc bank, Member FDIC.
+0.01% Annual Percentage Yield (APY) may change at any time.
+APY as of October 1, 2021.
+Empower charges an auto-recurring monthly subscription fee of $8 for access to the full suite of money management features offered on the platform.
+The subscription fee will apply (a) after the 14-day free trial concludes for first-time customers, and (b) immediately for customers returning for a second or subsequent subscription.